amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 #### E-expression with the address as a trailing `FlexUInt`

 The opcode `0xF4` indicates an e-expression whose address is encoded as a trailing [`FlexUInt`](primitives/flex_uint.md) with no bias.
-This encoding is less compact for addresses that can be encoded using opcodes `0x5F` and below, but it is the only encoding that can be used for macro addresses greater than 1,052,734.
+This encoding is less compact for addresses that can be encoded using opcodes `0x5F` and below, but it is one of only two opcodes, along with `0xF5`, that can be used for macro addresses greater than 1,052,734.

 ##### Invocation of macro address `4`
 ```